teremterem/serverless-url-shortener/README.md

 ## Minor

-- Mention that layer/vendor-default/python/ should be added to a list of source directories in IDE?
+- Mention that layer/common-code/python/ should be added to a list of source directories in IDE?
+  - Do we even need common-code layer though?
+Why not just package py files together with lambdas that need them?
+    (Source files are always lightweight - not worth the trouble of deployment separation.)

 ## References